sarapohland/parce-nav/README.md

 python navigation/perception/networks/reconstruction/test.py reconstruct --architecture autoencoder --test_data lunar-nav --model_dir models/lunar-nav/classify/ --decoder_dir models/lunar-nav/reconstruct/
 ```

 The argument test_data is used to indicate which dataset should be used to evaluate your reconstruction model, which should be lunar-nav if you are using the default evaluation dataset.
 The argument model_dir is used to specify where your trained classification model was saved, and decoder_dir is used to specify where your trained reconstruction model was saved.
-This script will save several figures (displaying the original and reconstructed images) to a folder called reconstruction in decoder_dir.
+You can optionally use the use_gpu flag if you want to evaluate your model using a GPU.
+This script will save several figures (displaying the original and reconstructed images, along with the reconstruction loss) to a folder called `reconstruction` in decoder_dir.

 ### 4f.
 Train the overall competency estimator